 For the second time, the masked storyteller returns to tell children tales and legends of horror and woe, such as the tale of a ventriloquist's dummy, a locker that grants wishes, a capsule toy machine that returns lost possessions, and a strange food called Ominie-san.

-Building on the foundation that was laid by the first, Yami Shibai 2nd Season is a collection of Japanese scary stories of the unknown and the occult that are truly terrifying, narrated in a style of art that mimics kamishibai storytelling.
+Building on the foundation that was laid by the first, Yami Shibai 2 is a collection of Japanese scary stories of the unknown and the occult that are truly terrifying, narrated in a style of art that mimics kamishibai storytelling.

 My love for the first season of Yami Shibai compelled me to write this review.
 I feel completely underwhelmed by Yami Shibai 2nd season.
 I found the first season to be genuinely creepy, a true hidden horror gem.
 Unfortunately, this is not the case for Yami Shibai 2nd season.

 I found the tales in this season to be lacking.
 The dark sinister feeling that was present in season one is no longer there for season two.
 Out of the 13 episodes, I found only one to be creepy, a few mildly amusing, and the rest to be either boring or a bit confusing.